icosalogic/SAMD51_Dumpster/README.md

 values to the peripheral signals using that port.

 # Usage
-Here is an example of basic usage:
+Here is an example of basic usage.

 `
 #include <SAMD51_Dumpster.h>